acejacek/pir_hdmi/README.md

 git pull
 ```

 2. All your customizations can be overwritten.
-Check again, if `PIR_PIN` points to correct one.
+Check again, if `--pir-pin` in `pirhdmi.service` points to correct one.

 3. If you copy updated service definition `pirhdmi.service` to `/lib/systemd/system` folder, remember to inform `systemd` about the changes:
 ```